 Notice Of Public Meeting.

-The National Institute for Occupational Safety and Health (NIOSH) of the Centers for Disease Control and Prevention (CDC) announces the following public meeting, which will be held as a webinar: “Partnerships to Advance the National Occupational Research Agenda (NORA)”.
+The National Institute for Occupational Safety and Health (NIOSH) of the Centers for Disease Control and Prevention (CDC) announces the following public meeting: “Partnerships to Advance the National Occupational Research Agenda (NORA)”.

 Purpose of the Meeting: The National Occupational Research Agenda (NORA) has been structured to engage partners with each other and/or with NIOSH to advance NORA priorities.
 The NORA Liaison Committee continues to be an opportunity for representatives from organizations with national scope to learn about NORA progress and to suggest possible partnerships based on their organization's mission and contacts.
 This opportunity is now structured as a public meeting via the Internet to attract participation by a larger number of organizations and to further enhance the success of NORA.
 Some of the types of organizations of national scope that are especially encouraged to participate are employers, unions, trade associations, labor associations, professional associations, and foundations.
 Others are welcome.

 Status: The meeting is open to the public, limited only by the capacities of the conference call and conference room facilities.
 There is limited space available in the meeting room (capacity 20).
 Everyone is encouraged to participate through the Internet (to see the slides) and a teleconference call (capacity 50).
-Each participant is requested to register for the free meeting by sending an email to email@example.com containing the participant's name, organization name, and contact telephone number on the day of the meeting, and preference for participation in-person or by Web meeting (requirements include: computer, Internet connection, and telephone, preferably with `mute' capability.
+Each participant is requested to register for the free meeting by sending an email to email@example.com containing the participant's name, organization name, contact telephone number on the day of the meeting, and preference for participation in-person or by Web meeting (requirements include: computer, Internet connection, and telephone, preferably with `mute' capability).
 An email confirming registration will include the details needed to participate in the Web meeting.
 Non-US citizens are encouraged to participate in the Web meeting.
 Non-US citizens who do not register to attend in person on or before June 3, 2013, will not be granted access to the meeting site and will not be able to attend the meeting in-person due to mandatory security clearance procedures at the Patriots Plaza facility.